Tired All The Time Over 45? How to Beat Fatigue and Stay Energised

 To improve sleep quality and overall well-being and address poor sleep quality:

-• Prioritize sleep hygiene to boost energy and overall well-being while improving sleep.
+- Prioritize good sleep hygiene to boost energy and overall well-being while improving sleep, helping you achieve more restful sleep and good sleep.

 Managing Stress for Better Energy

 Stress can significantly deplete your energy levels, making it essential to manage it effectively.
+Elevated levels of the stress hormone cortisol, especially near bedtime, can disrupt sleep and contribute to fatigue during menopause.
 Effective methods for reducing stress and enhancing energy include:

 Hormone Replacement Therapy (HRT)